HyperInspire/HyperInspire.github.io/docs/README.md

   - title: Customized model
     details: Customize a variety of SOTA face model deployments according to your needs.

-footer: MIT Licensed | Copyright © 2018-present VuePress Community
+footer: MIT Licensed | Copyright © 2025-InspireFace.
+All Rights Reserved
 ---

 If you want to know the latest development version of the source code, you can visit [InspireFace-Develop](https://github.com/HyperInspire/InspireFace) to see the latest developments